 De Pijp: Quartier Latin of Amsterdam

 De Pijp is sometimes called the Quartier Latin of Amsterdam.
 De Pijp is certainly a very lively neighbourhood.
-Restaurants, cocktail bars, cafés, eateries and nightlife in De Pijp is concentrated around Ferdinand Bol and around Van der Helstplein (Square).
+Restaurants, cocktail bars, cafés, eateries, and nightlife in De Pijp are concentrated around Ferdinand Bol and around Van der Helstplein (Square).

 Things to do in De Pijp